Barber of Seville Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Aperitivo Cappelletti Americano Rosso: This is a bitter liqueur made in Italy with wine, citrus, herbs, spices, and natural carmine.
+Aperitivo Cappelletti Americano Rosso: This is a liqueur made in Italy with a blend of herbs, spices, and citrus, wine, distilled alcohol, and sugar, which are blended and infused to develop a bittersweet, lightly citrusy flavor.

 Marcona Almonds: This is a large and sweet nut that is native to Spain.